stathissideris/positano/README.md

 Information about the parameters passed to functions can be generalised to show the shape of data generally expected by the function.
 This can then be used to derive a Prismatic schema or a Typed Clojure type which can be incorporated into the code.
+This is similar to what F# type providers which derive types from example data.

 There is a certain class of errors that occurs in dynamically typed languages where a function is passed data of the correct shape in most